 Fat Girls Guide To: Arches National Park

-Happy Birthday National Park Service!
-For 104 years federal agencies have managed the 400+ national parks.
-To celebrate they are waving the entrance fee at all national parks today.
-We want to encourage you to get outside and practice self care.
-But we don’t want to promote a mad dash.
-So below you find more fee free park days.
+Welcome to the our Arches National Park guide.
+For over 100 years federal agencies have managed the 400+ national parks.
+To celebrate they wave the entrance fee at all national parks to celebrate their birthday .
+We want to encourage you to explore the outdoors this year at Arches National Park.

 It’s also important for us to mention Making National Parks Accessible to Native People Again and to other People of Color.
 Out of the 292.8 million visitors to national parks in 2014 only 22% were People of Color.
 Which is precisely what makes initiatives like Diversify Outdoors so important.